DrustZ/drustz.github.io/biography.md

 中文简介请见下方。一本书：<a href="https://zhang-ming-rui.gitbook.io/when-rocket-goes-up/" target="_blank">《火箭升空之时》</a> 微信公众号：thisisdrustz

 <h3>About me</h3>
 <p>My name is Mingrui (Ray) Zhang.
 I was born in Kaifeng, Henan in 1995.
-Currently I'm doing research on augmented reality (AR) interactions at Meta Reality Labs, New York.</p>
+Currently I'm working at Meta NYC on recommendation systems.</p>
 <p>I received my Ph.D. degree in Information Science from the University of Washington, Seattle.
 Before that, I graduated from the Computer Science and Engineering department in Tsinghua University 2017.
 I was an exchange student in the Chinese University of Hong Kong, and was in Fluid Interface at MIT Media Lab as a visiting student.</p>

 <h5>Research</h5>